 Figure 14.
-GCF Portfolio Dashboard as of GCF
+GCF Portfolio Dashboard as of GCF37

 The Fund provides different flexible financial instruments that allow to respond to specific financial contexts and overcome conventional market barriers.
 The Fund acts to reduce financial risks by directing and securing private sector financial flows into low-emission and climate-resilient investments.
 To this end, the GCF has created the Private Sector Facility (PSF).
-This division finances and mobilizes the different types http://www.greenclimate.fund/who-we-are/about-the-fund of private sector actors such as project sponsors, institutional investors, and financial institutions.
+This division finances and mobilizes the different types of private sector actors such as project sponsors, institutional investors, and financial institutions.